Se7enB2st/Vanilla-JS/README.md

-Practice Javascript by creating an App using Vanilla JS.
+Practice Javascript by creating an TodoMVC Application using Vanilla-JS.